|The Irony Of Experience|

 |by David Eide||.|

 I look at my experience with a bit more irony than I did in the past.
 A bit less of the need for perfection which, after all, is never there.
 At some point I saw some great vanities of the society, if not "age".
+The media age, the shined up mirror age.
 I saw the vanity in terms of actual achievement, of actual deed and decided that the vain did not know what they were doing or else why were they attempting to con people into believing that they were doing something great.
-And so you set that vanity under the scope.
-You drew out that vanity as the pattern of existence.
+And so I set that vanity under the scope.
+I saw that vanity as a pattern of existence.
 It is painful to return to.

 I had this "deep" dream in which, at times, I am an astronaut in some very poor area, watching my father on a television program.
 The astronaut dream was as vivid as I can remember.
 I blasted off and didn't quite reach the destination.
 I didn't spend too much time in space.
 The poor area was a flatland, Oakland perhaps but with a quality all its own.
 The little shanties were piled haphazardly along one stretch of area.
 A small general store sat by itself.
 A young black woman spoke to me in the dream.
 "We are poor, don't make things worse for us."
 I was in the audience watching my father on this talk show.
 He was awkward.
 I'm not sure what he talked about.
 Another guest, famous, came out.
 When my father met him he bowed his head shyly and the performer went into his routine.
 Going back to my escapade as an astronaut I enter a family group.
 They don't seem at all curious about my adventure.
 Apparently this is days or weeks after the fact.
 Finally, tangential mention is made and I begin explaining the utter thrill of this adventure.